Branth1/Project3/README.md

 https://github.com/Branth1/Project3
 ## Description

 This is a study of the data collected by the United States Geological Survey group (USGS) from January 01 2010 through February 22, 2020.
+All seismic data being observed has been filtered with a minimum magnitude of 2.5.

 The USGS collects a wide range of data on earthquakes, faults and crustal deformation to increase our understanding of earthquake source processes, occurrence, and effects; and synthesize this knowledge into probabilistic seismic hazard assessments, aftershock forecasts, and ground-shaking scenarios for anticipated major earthquakes.